lopezatn/lopezatn/README.md

 👋 Whoami

-**Junior Cloud / DevOps Engineer focused on reliability, automation, and observability in AWS and Linux environments, built through hands-on operation of real infrastructure.**
+**Junior DevOps Engineer focused on reliability, automation, and observability in AWS and Linux environments, built through hands-on operation of real infrastructure.**

 I design, build, and operate cloud systems to understand how they behave under normal conditions and how they fail.
 My approach is practical and iterative: automate first, observe signals, troubleshoot from fundamentals, and improve reliability over time.